-Save On a 12-Month PlayStation Plus Membership Here
+Save on a 12-Month PlayStation Plus Membership Here

 - As a member of PlayStation Plus, you’ll get exclusive benefits on PlayStation Store.
 This includes member-only sales and deeper discounts on some of the biggest and best games available – as much as 80% off!

-Now that we are officially past the holiday season, a lot of gamers are finally enjoying their shiny new PlayStation 4 systems that they have to call their own.
-A PlayStation Plus membership is the addition to any new system for those just now coming into this generation or those that have just recently upgraded their systems.
+Now that we are in the thick of the holiday season, a lot of gamers are getting shiny new PlayStation 4 systems to call their own.
+A PlayStation Plus membership is the perfect stocking stuffer for those just now coming into this generation or those that have just recently upgraded their systems.
 As seen above, there are many perks for becoming a member today!

 It is important to note that this deal is not eligible for those that already have an active membership, only for new subscribers.
 Interested in checking it out yourself?
 You can scoop up this deal right here.